-A joint program of Art Bridges and the Terra Foundation for American Art, the Art Bridges + Terra Foundation Initiative expands access to outstanding works of American art nationwide.
-Sharing collections and resources, these collaborative partners are first creating a series of exhibitions that engage local communities with artworks from SAAM’s collection in focused installations that address interests particular to each museum.
-The second exhibition is organized jointly by all the partner museums and will feature artwork from all six museums.
-It will be presented at all six venues, opening at the Whatcom Museum in early 2021, with SAAM as the final stop on the tour in 2023.
+The Art Bridges Initiative expands access to outstanding works of American art nationwide.
+During the first phase of this collaborative project, partners are creating a series of exhibitions that engage local communities with artworks from SAAM’s collection in focused installations that address interests particular to each museum.
+The second phase involves the development of an exhibition organized jointly by all the partner museums and will feature artwork from all six museums.
+It will be presented at all six venues.

 “As the national museum for American art, the Smithsonian American Art Museum believes it is our responsibility to share our most valuable resource—our collections—with the American people, including those who are not able to visit Washington, DC.”